Charlotte Hornets: 2014–2019: Playoffs and struggles

-2020–present: LaMelo Ball era
+2020–present: The LaMelo Ball era

 On November 18, 2020, the Hornets selected LaMelo Ball with the third overall pick.
 The Hornets also drafted Vernon Carey Jr. and Grant Riller in the second round of the 2020 NBA draft.
 On November 29, 2020, the Hornets would acquire Gordon Hayward in a sign-and-trade deal with the Boston Celtics.
 The Hornets finished the 2020–21 season 10th in the East with a 33–39 overall record.
 On June 16, 2021, Ball was named 2020–21 NBA Rookie of the Year, becoming the third player in franchise history to win the award.

 On February 7, 2022, Ball was named to his first NBA All-Star Game as an injury replacement for Kevin Durant.
-The Hornets would clinch a spot in the Play-In Tournament for the second consecutive time although losing to fellow Southeast division foe the Atlanta Hawks 132–103.
+The Hornets would clinch a spot in the play-in tournament for the second consecutive time although losing to fellow Southeast division foe the Atlanta Hawks 132–103.
 On April 22, 2022, the Hornets fired head coach James Borrego after four seasons with the team.
 The team finished the 2021–2022 season with a 43–39 overall record.

 On June 24, 2022, the Hornets named Steve Clifford as new head coach marking his second stint as the team's head coach.
-During the off-season, notable additions included drafting Duke center Mark Williams with the 15th pick of the 2022 NBA Draft and the free agent signing of point guard and North Carolina native Dennis Smith Jr.
+During the off-season, notable additions included drafting Duke center Mark Williams with the 15th pick of the 2022 NBA draft and the free agent signing of point guard and North Carolina native Dennis Smith Jr.

+During the 2022–23 NBA season, the Hornets endured injuries to a majority of the roster, leading to a poor season which ended with a 27–55 record, the fourth worst in the league.
+Lamelo Ball only played 36 games.
+However, Mark Williams proved his immense potential.

+Courtesy of their poor finish, the Hornets won the second overall pick which they used to select Brandon Miller in the 2023 NBA draft.

+On June 16, 2023, Jordan announced he was selling his majority stake in the team to a group led by Gabe Plotkin and Rick Schnall.
+The transaction, sold at $3 billion, was approved by the NBA on July 23, 2023.

+On April 3, 2024 Steve Clifford announced he would step into an advisor role following a 21–61 season.
+He finished as the Hornets all time win leader.
+On May 9, 2024, Celtics assistant Charles Lee was announced as his successor, receiving a 4-year deal.

+Brandon Miller had a successful rookie season, averaging 17 points per game and finishing third in Rookie of the Year voting despite a strong rookie class.
+Lamelo Ball once again struggled with injury, only playing 22 games.
+Mark Williams also only played 19 games on the season.
+Terry Rozier was dealt to Miami at the trade deadline for a pick and veteran guard Kyle Lowry.
+Another addition was Grant Williams from the Dallas Mavericks, acquired in a trade for PJ Washington.
+Gordon Hayward was also dealt away.
+After the season, former player Kemba Walker was hired to be a player enhancement coach.